wireapp/wire-docs/src/how-to/scim/index.rst

 3. The ``externalId`` attribute:

    a.
 If you are using Wire's SAML SSO feature then set ``externalId`` attribute to the same identifier as ``NameID`` in your SAML configuration.

-      If this identifier is an email address, then you can optionally enable email validatation during provisioning by activating the ``validateSAMLemails`` feature flag.

    b.
 If you are using email/password authentication then set the ``externalId``
       attribute to the user's email address.
 The user will receive an invitation email during provisioning.
 Also note that the account will be set to ``"active": false`` until the user has accepted the invitation and activated the account.